Here you can find our full rules. Use the menu below to jump to:

 5. Entries may be fiction or non-fiction and must be first published in the UK or Ireland.
 Unfortunately, we do not currently accept works in translation, or poetry.

-6. At this time we are unable to accept self-published books.
+6. We are unable to accept self-published books.

 8. Individuals may enter as many of the Prizes as they like – i.e. a writer can enter the Book Prize, Journalism Prize, and Prize for Exposing Britain’s Social Evils in the same year.

-11. The final decision on the eligibility of a submission rests with the director and operations manager of the Prize, subject to the oversight of the Council of the Orwell Prize.
+10. The final decision on the eligibility of a submission rests with the director and administrators of the Prize, subject to the oversight of the Trustees of The Orwell Foundation.

-12. If shortlisted the writer is expected to make themselves available for Orwell Prize interviews and attend the ceremony.
-The winners are expected to write a piece for the Orwell Prize website, speak at events and represent the Prize when requested.
+11. If shortlisted, authors are expected to make themselves available for interview and to attend The Orwell Prize ceremony in the summer.
+The winners are expected to write a piece for The Orwell Prize website, speak at events and represent the Prize when requested.